2022 NFL Quarterbacks: Highest Annual Salaries After Rodgers, Murray

-2022 NFL Quarterbacks: Highest annual salaries after Rodgers originally appeared on NBC Sports Chicago
+2022 NFL Quarterbacks: Highest annual salaries after Rodgers originally appeared on NBC Sports Washington

 Money is not a problem for elite NFL signal-callers.